zaphosting/docs/docs/rust-plugins.md

 ---
 id: rust-plugins
-title: Installing plugins on your server
+title: Installation of plugins
 description: Information on how to install plugins on your Rust server from ZAP-Hosting - ZAP-Hosting.com documentation
-sidebar_label: Plugins Install
+sidebar_label: Install Plugins
 ---